Appearance

 |---|---|

-| Webhook | Real-time push to your ERP, BI tool, or anything that accepts HTTPS POST |
+| Webhook | Pushing to your ERP, BI tool, or anything that accepts an HTTPS POST |

-| REST API pull | Custom integrations polling for approved documents |
+| REST API | Custom integrations that pull approved documents |

 What's next